高校生向けの探究型サイエンスページ Inquiry-based science page for high school students

 雪結晶板に垂直な厚さ方向のことです。このページでは、平面写真では見えにくいその奥行きを動画で理解できるようにしています。

-It is the thickness direction perpendicular to the crystal plate.
-This page uses videos to make that depth visible.
+It is the thickness direction perpendicular to a snow-crystal plate.
+This page uses videos to make that depth easier to understand.

 なぜ1枚の写真より動画の方がわかりやすいのですか。 Why is a video easier to understand than a single photo?